ThalesMMS/WALL-ET/README.md

-# WALL-ET Bitcoin Wallet
+# WALL-ET Bitcoin Wallet (Work in progress)

-App nativo e moderno para iOS, escrito em Swift 6, para gerenciamento de carteiras Bitcoin.
-Utiliza a arquitetura MVVM-C e os princípios da Clean Architecture para garantir escalabilidade, testabilidade e uma clara separação de responsabilidades.
+Native, modern iOS app written in Swift 6 for managing Bitcoin wallets.
+It uses the MVVM-C architecture and Clean Architecture principles to ensure scalability, testability, and a clear separation of responsibilities.

 ## Current Features (Testnet)